stop-gaming/markdown-blog/published/README.md

 Remember to put the images in the [/images](/images) directory.
 The blog **cannot** recognize other directories as image directory!

-For referencing an image, it is completely Markdown syntax.
+For referencing an image, it is completely Markdown syntax, e.g.,

 ![](/images/example_1.jpg)